wirshingh/Run-sharkmer-on-Hydra-loop/README.md

 ## Step 2
  ### Preparing your files

- 1. For each read file include a unique sample ID.
+ 1. For each unzipped read file include a unique sample ID at the beginning of the file name.
  2. Create a text file called "sharkmer_samples.txt" with each unique sample ID from step 1 in a column, one sample ID per line.